bbrodriges/pholcidae/README.md

 About
 ------------

-Pholcidae is a tiny Python module allows you to fast and easy write your own crawl spider.
+Pholcidae is a tiny Python module allows you to write your own crawl spider fast and easy.

 Dependencies
 ------------